prule/deequ-spike/ReadMe.md

 Notes:

 - Spark and Scala dependencies are inherited from Deequ.
-- I see an error in the logs which don't seem to harm anything but need looking into
+- I see an error in the logs which don't seem to harm anything but needs looking into
 ```
   Caused by: org.codehaus.commons.compiler.CompileException: File 'generated.java', Line 102, Column 1: failed to compile: org.codehaus.commons.compiler.CompileException: File 'generated.java', Line 102, Column 1: Expression "isNull_6" is not an rvalue
 ```